 DirecTV Now’s bundles include the $40-per-month “Live a Little” and three larger bundles with more channels (and higher prices).
 You can choose whichever one you’d like, because all of them include an E! live stream.
 DirecTV Now is a solid service with quality streaming and a nice selection of features, and you can read more of our thoughts on it here, in our DirecTV Now review.
 If you’d rather just dive in and try it out for yourself, well, good news: you can sign up for the service’s free trial and check it out for seven days risk-free.
 Just click the link below to get started.

 Can I Watch E! on Roku, Fire TV, Apple TV, or Chromecast?

 Of course you can!
 These live TV streaming services are built to allow you to stream live TV on your big screen.
-DIRECTV NOW, fuboTV, Hulu with Live TV, PlayStation Vue, and Sling TV all work on Roku, Fire TV, Apple TV, and Chromecast devices.
 If you have a modern streaming box, you’ll have lots of options for watching E! without cable.

-Hulu with Live TV and Sling TV both work on Xbox One gaming consoles.
+Hulu with Live TV, Sling TV, and YouTube TV work on Xbox One gaming consoles.
 As you might expect, PlayStation Vue works on PlayStation 4.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: